bmoreonrails/rails_tutorial/_chapters/chapter_03.md

 {% steps %}
 {% list %}
-  1. This new error is telling us that you're `BooksController` doesn't have an `index` action.
+  1. This new error is telling us that your `BooksController` doesn't have an `index` action.
 That kinda makes sense - we didn't add very much code to the `BooksController`.
 But why does it care that the `index` action is missing?

   1. Remember the routing table?
 Kinda?
 Don't worry, it's fuzzy for me too.
 Let's pull it up again.